Category: Password Managers

 Rule: If accessing the password vault requires logging into a hosted account service rather than opening a local encrypted database file, Proton Pass fails first.

-Why KeePassDX fits power users
+Why KeePassDX fits Power users better

 Where KeePassDX wins